-The number of patient deaths (mortality) in a hospital is shown as a mortality ratio that compares patients' actual mortality rates to their expected rate of mortality.
+The rate of patient deaths (mortality) in a hospital is shown as a mortality ratio that compares patients' actual mortality to their expected mortality.

-The "observed-to-expected mortality" rate is a risk-adjusted measure of a hospital's mortality rate.
+The "observed-to-expected mortality" is a risk-adjusted measure of a hospital's mortality.
 This ratio is created from two sets of numbers:

 - Observed mortality.
-The actual number of patients that died in the hospital each month.
+The rate of patient deaths in the hospital each quarter.

 - Expected mortality.
 The expected average of hospitalized patient deaths with a particular illness or condition that are beyond the control of the medical center, such as age, gender and other medical problems.